IBD Plexus Leadership Team

 Harvard School of Public Health

-Dr. Curtis Huttenhower is an Associate Professor in Biostatistics at the Harvard School of Public Health and an Associate Member at the Broad Institute.
+Dr. Curtis Huttenhower is a Professor of Computational Biology and Bioinformatics at the Harvard School of Public Health and an Associate Member at the Broad Institute.
 He participated extensively in the NIH Human Microbiome Project and co-leads the "HMP2" Center for Characterizing the gut microbial ecosystem in IBD.
 His lab focuses on computational methods for functional analysis of microbial communities.
 This includes systems biology reconstructions integrating metagenomic, metatranscriptomic, and other microbial community 'omics; the human microbiome in autoimmune disease such as IBD; and its potential as a diagnostic tool and point of therapeutic intervention.

 Chief Scientific Officer, Crohn's & Colitis Foundation

 Dr. Caren Heller received her medical degree from Columbia University and a Masters of Business Administration from The University of Chicago.
 She has extensive professional experience within the pharmaceutical and healthcare industries and academic medical centers.
 As the Foundation's Chief Scientific Officer, Dr. Heller is responsible for all mission-related activities, including research efforts and patient and provider support and education programs.